 As also he intended it to be an occasion for fellowship.
 You know, it's only been in the last couple of decades that the dinner table stopped being the center of family life for so many of us.
-For the rest of human history, the two or three daily gatherings around the family dining table were what brought everyone together.
-Meals were the principal communal activity.
-They were the time for conversation, sharing stories, teaching children values and family history, for religious devotions, and for building relationships as family and friends assembled at the table to enjoy each other's company as much as they did the food.
-We were saying something by doing that.
+For all the rest of human history mealtime was the one thing guaranteed to bring everyone together.
+It was the principal communal activity.
+It was the time for conversation, sharing stories, teaching children family values and history, for spiritual devotions, and for building relationships as family and friends gathered around the table to enjoy each other's company as much as they did the meal.
+And we were saying something by doing that.
 We were saying just as we need food to survive so also, we need each other.
-But these days, what with fast food and conflicting schedules and individual microwavable prepackaged portions, we've really lost something.
-Oh, we have it now and then on special occasions; but it's something we would do well to recapture in our daily lives, because in God's great wisdom there really is a connection between the stomach and the heart.
+But these days, what with fast food and conflicting schedules and microwavable individual prepackaged portions and everything else that undermines it, we've really lost something.
+I suppose we have it now and then on special occasions; but it's something we would do well to recapture in our daily lives, because in God's great wisdom there really is a connection between the stomach and the heart.

-We see it in today's Old Testament reading in which the prophet Isaiah gives us a brief glimpse of the joys that await us in the world to come.
+We see it in today's Old Testament reading in which the prophet Isaiah gives us a brief glimpse of the joys that await us in heaven.
 And how does he describe it?
-As a lavish feast consisting of the richest, well-trimmed meats and the finest aged wines.
-And in a culture like theirs that knew firsthand what it meant to go hungry and be constantly threatened by starvation due to famine or drought or plagues of insects or marauding invaders who stole the harvest just when all the hard work was done, the prospect of having an endless feast forever available would seem like paradise indeed.
+As a lavish feast consisting of the richest, well trimmed meats and the finest aged wines.
+And in a culture like theirs that knew first hand what it meant to go hungry and be constantly threatened by starvation due to famine or drought or plagues of insects or marauding invaders who stole the harvest just as they finished the work of bringing it in, the prospect of having an endless feast forever available would seem like heaven indeed.
 The feast described in the text speaks of never suffering want and enjoying eternal fellowship and peace.
-It's perfect fullness for both the stomach and the heart, for both the body and the soul.
+It's perfect fullness for both the stomach and the heart - for both the body and the soul.

-And as I considered our eternal home being described as a never-ending feast, it occurred to me how often eating plays a key role in the biblical story line.
-We see it already at the beginning, when man's first home is a garden designed by God that is stocked full of dozens of varieties of fruit trees.
+And as I considered our home in heaven being described as a feast, it occurred to me how often eating plays a key role in the biblical story line.
+We see it already at the beginning, when man's first home is a garden designed by God that is chockablock full of dozens of varieties of fruit trees.
 All the delicious food our first parents could ever want was just hanging there for the taking.
 The only effort required was to reach out their hands and pluck it off.
 And there were no worms, bugs, bruises, or thorns to ruin any of it.